jgyates/genmon/README.md

 ## gengpio.py

 The program gengpio.py is a console python application that will communicate with genmon.py and set or reset GPIO pins on the Raspberry Pi.The application requires the supplied python module mylog.py and myclient.py so these files will need to be in the same directory as gengpio.py.
 The program takes one command line argument of the IP address of the system that genmon.py is running (localhost is default).
 If the generator is ready then GPIO 23 (pin 16) will be high, if the generator is in alarm then GPIO 24 (pin 18) will be high, and if service is due on the generator then GPIO 25 (pin 22) will be high.
 [Example of LED circuit connected to Raspberry Pi GPIO](http://raspi.tv/2013/rpi-gpio-basics-4-setting-up-rpi-gpio-numbering-systems-and-inputs).
+To execute gengpio.py type:

+     python gengpio.py <IP Address of your P or omit for localhostI>

 ## check_monitor_system.py